-$^{{}^{4}}$ Cf. also Eeckhoudt et al. (1993), who study the interaction between diversification and insurance from the perspective of risk-averse decision makers.
+$^{^{3}}$ Cf. also Eeckhoudt et al. (1993), who study the interaction between diversification and insurance from the perspective of risk-averse decision makers.

-$^{{}^{5}}$ See also Laux and Muermann (2010) or Braun et al. (2015) and the references therein for previous comparisons of mutual insurance and stock insurance companies along different dimensions.
+4See also Laux and Muermann (2010) or Braun et al. (2015) and the references therein for previous comparisons of mutual insurance and stock insurance companies along different dimensions.

-6Ibragimov and Walden (2007) obtain similar results for random variables with bounded support that are generated by truncating heavy-tailed distributions.
+5Ibragimov and Walden (2007) obtain similar results for random variables with bounded support that are generated by truncating heavy-tailed distributions.
 Note that the VaR-based diversification limits documented with this approach do not apply in a utility-based analysis (with concave utility functions).

-$^{^{7}}$ See also Ibragimov et al. (2015) for a comprehensive review of the effects of heavy-tailedness on diversification and the related literature.
+$^{^{6}}$ See also Ibragimov et al. (2015) for a comprehensive review of the effects of heavy-tailedness on diversification and the related literature.

-design and the pricing of insurance contracts.
-In particular, our analysis of the policyholder's utility under default risk complements the work of Doherty and Schlesinger (1990) and subsequent studies (Cummins and Mahul, 2003; Mahul and Wright, 2004, 2007) that document how well-known results on optimal insurance purchasing have to be modified if indemnity payments are subject to default risk.
-In addition, our endogenous modeling of default losses is related to the contingent claim approach for pricing default risk (Doherty and Garven, 1986; Cummins, 1988).8 Despite these similarities, the focus of our analysis is different: We study the impact of risk pooling on the policyholder's utility losses from default - taking insurance prices as well as the offered form of coverage as given.
+risk.7 In addition, our endogenous modeling of default losses is related to the contingent claim approach for pricing default risk (Doherty and Garven, 1986; Cummins, 1988).8 Despite these similarities, the focus of our analysis is different: We study the impact of risk pooling on the policyholder's utility losses from default - taking insurance prices as well as the offered form of coverage as given.